Allocate a SLang_Load_Type object

 SLang_MMT_Type *SLang_create_mmt (SLtype t, VOID_STAR ptr)

-function returns a pointer to a new
+The SLang_create_mmt function returns a pointer to a new

 memory managed object.
 This object contains information necessary

-to manage the memory associated with the pointer ptr
+to manage the memory associated with the pointer ptr which

-represents the application defined data type of type t
+represents the application defined data type of type t.

 SLang_object_from_mmt, SLang_push_mmt, SLang_free_mmt